michael-hoss/ad-skills-101/software_project_skills/README.md

 ### Clean architecture

-Imagine the following: your colleague writes some perfectly clean and short Python functions that you would like to re-use.
-Even though your colleague uses them within their ROS project, the functions are actually independent of ROS.
-Sounds perfect, you think, because your own current project is also independent of ROS.
-However, the functions are located in the same package like some other code that depends on ROS.
-This means that if you want to include this package, then you have to install the entire ROS version as well :lightning:

-This happens when you think you don't need clean architecture.
 A project with a clean architecture is like Lego blocks that you can easily rearrange.
 Lego blocks have clearly defined shapes, interfaces, and you know how to stack them on top of each other to build something stable. <!-- You can take the roof of one Lego house and put it on a completely different Lego house as long as the blocks structure supporting the roof is the same. -->
 A project with a bad architecture is like a ball of filthy wool.
 Trying to use one specific part of wool from the middle means deforming and destroying the entire ball.
 Even then, you can hardly be sure whether you got that piece of wool that you actually wanted.

 Those further resources might help you structure your project more like Lego than like wool:

 | Resource | Description | Recommendation |
 | --- | --- | ---- |
 | [Clean Architecture](https://www.oreilly.com/library/view/clean-architecture-a/9780134494272/) | A classical book for software developers | Read this to make your future software architecture cleaner.  |